davidchan-emtelligent/elmoUser/punctuation restoration/readme.md

  - Shuffle and split them into 23254 training and 2053 testing samples.

- - Using head = 6 and tail = 3 words, we create 9 words features for our nueral network model.
+ - word-based features: use a window size of 9 words (head = 6 and tail = 3 words over 2 fragments) features for each sample.

- - While best char-based (head = 25 and tail = 15 chars) LSTM model gives the best accuracy 0.9459, word-based MLP model gives a better accuracy 0.9489:
+ - char-based features: use a window size of 40 chars (head = 25 and tail = 15 chars over 2 fragments) features for each sample.

+ - word-based MLP model gives a better accuracy 0.9489 while char-based LSTM model giving an accuracy 0.9303:

 		vocabs: 8712  tags: 2  len(feature_vec): 9
 		[8712, 300, 2700, 2, 1, 'Adam', 'model/comma_clf.model']